-The LCMS began work in Sri Lanka in 1927 as a natural outgrowth of its work in India.
+The Lutheran Church—Missouri Synod began work in Sri Lanka in 1927 as a natural outgrowth of its work in India.
 Missionaries worked primarily in the mountainous tea estate region of central Sri Lanka among the Tamil-speaking Hindus.
 The last resident LCMS missionary left in 1998.

-LCMS World Mission provides support for the Lanka Lutheran Church workers to participate in continuing-education opportunities in the neighboring India Evangelical Lutheran Church.
+The LCMS provides support for the Lanka Lutheran Church workers to participate in continuing-education opportunities in the neighboring India Evangelical Lutheran Church.
 Additionally, recent funding through a special campaign provided designated support for new home/church/daycare facilities in the tea plantations area.

-The first mercy project supported by LCMS World Relief and Human Care in Sri Lanka was in 1987 and it provided orphanage support through health, education, social and spiritual care.
-In later years, other mercy work focused on: children’s home, preschool support, student scholarships, building a preschool, community transformation center support and housing for tsunami survivors.
+The first mercy project supported by the LCMS in Sri Lanka was in 1987, and it provided orphanage support through health, education, social and spiritual care.
+In later years, other mercy work focused on children’s homes, preschool support, student scholarships, building a preschool, community transformation center support and housing for tsunami survivors.

-In partnership with LCMS World Relief and Human Care, LCMS World Mission sent a survey team to Sri Lanka in January 2005 to determine how the LCMS and other Lutheran partner agencies could respond to needs following the tsunami disaster of Dec.
+The LCMS sent a survey team to Sri Lanka in January 2005 to determine how the LCMS and other Lutheran partner agencies could respond to needs following the tsunami disaster of Dec.
 26, 2004.
-LCMS World Mission positioned short-term personnel in Sri Lanka to facilitate humanitarian aid projects that helped the Lanka Lutheran Church to reach out and give material and spiritual aid to their neighbors who were affected by the tragedy.
+The LCMS positioned short-term personnel in Sri Lanka to facilitate humanitarian aid projects that helped the Lanka Lutheran Church to reach out and give material and spiritual aid to their neighbors who were affected by the tragedy.